Banana sourdough muffins are such a delicious and easy way to use sourdough discard or even active starter..

-These banana sourdough muffins will not only use up 200g of your sourdough discard, they also give you a way to use up those overripe bananas on your kitchen counter.
+These delicious banana sourdough muffins will not only use up 200g of your sourdough discard, they also give you a way to use up those overripe bananas on your kitchen counter.
 And reducing food waste is a always a win!

-This easy sourdough discard banana bread is also a great way to use up overripe bananas and sourdough discard, as are these sourdough banana waffles and sourdough banana fritters.
+This sourdough discard banana bread is also a great way to use up overripe bananas and sourdough discard, as are these sourdough banana waffles and sourdough banana fritters.

 How to Make Sourdough Banana Muffins